 - video/audio lessons

-- live streaming lectures
+- live-streaming lectures

-Search functionality.
 Students should be able to find sections they need and come back to completed lessons.
 Teachers need to be able to make adjustments to the programs they teach.
 The longer the course, the more important it is that your mobile application has solid search functionality — to let users effortlessly find the parts they need.

-Push notifications.
 Reasons might vary — from laziness to work tasks piling up — but it’s not unusual for students to skip on studying.
 Push notifications bring users back faster than emails.
 For teachers, push notifications are even more valuable: missing a lesson as an instructor can be a huge blow to one’s reputation.
 You can also use push notifications for promotion and to ask users to rate your app in the app store.

 What to consider when developing educational apps